How to Know If Your Website Is Costing You Business in 2026

 Outcomes

-If you hesitate to send someone your website because:
+If you hesitate to share your website because:

 It feels dated

-It doesn’t represent where the company is now
+It doesn’t reflect where the company is now

 It undersells your capabilities